Mental Health Awareness Week: ten steps to freedom from depression and anxiety

 2. Remove the “curse of the should's” in your life and take up new challenges

 When you tell yourself you or others “should” or “shouldn’t” do something, you’re setting up rules.
 These rules refer to a sense of obligation, something you automatically feel you need to do to please another person, or someone needs to do to please you, or to live up to some standard you’ve picked up through social conditioning is “important”, “vital”, “essential”.
-Release yourself from the trap of living by either should permissions or shouldn’t injunctions and do more of what brings you joy.
+Do you find yourself using such language?
+This isn't about disposing of your moral compass, it's about reflecting upon how it was formed and who is leading you along which path.
+Do you find yourself imposing views on others that, upon reflection, may only be a partial view, a gaze provided by authority figures that you respect?
+Are you convinced that you know better about concepts, countries and other phenomena in the world of which you have no personal experience?
+If this resonates, ask yourself if you may have become stuck in a cycle of virtue-signalling self-righteousness.
+Are you constantly trying to prove that you are "good" and therefore superior and infallible when it comes to the human condition?
+Release yourself from the trap of living by either should permissions or shouldn’t injunctions.
+Do more of what brings you joy.
 Try out something new and challenging regularly.
 In some ways, our brain works like our muscles.
 If you challenge and “stretch” your mind regularly, you’ll keep it agile and feel awake and alive.
-New learning is exhilarating, when you’re loving what you’re doing, you will never feel bored and time will fly by.
+New learning and opening your mind to different possibilities creating solutions is exhilarating, when you’re loving what you’re doing, you will never feel bored and time will fly by.

 3. Quit complaining